Periaraperi/simple_snake/README.md

 # build on linux
-make sure to install sdl2 and cmake according to your distribution. sdl2 works out of the box on linux to compile this program
+make sure to install sdl2 and cmake according to your distribution. sdl2 works out of the box on linux.
+# to compile this program
 - create build directory (mkdir build)
 - go inside and run root cmake text file (cd build; cmake ..)
 - compile using gcc (make)